 Lee has told jokes/given motivational speeches for a range of charities and organisations including Barclays, Scope and The Royal College of Nurses.
 He is also a patron of Smile For Life, Find A Voice, Communication Matters and The Sequal Trust.

 Twitter - @lostvoiceguy

-Represented by: Diana Beaumont
+Represented by: Diana Beaumont for books

 Photo credit: Lee Ullathorne

 I'm Only in it for the Parking (Ebury, 2019)